 Section 5.51(c)(4) defines the term "technically complete notice" for a national bank to mean a notice that includes all information required by § 5.51(e)(2), and includes information that may be requested by the OCC after the original submission of the notice.
-While § 163.555 does not include a specific definition of this term for a Federal savings association, the term "technically complete notice" as defined in the bank rule is generally consistent with the content requirements in §163.570 and the procedures in § 163.575 governing review of a notice for completeness.
-We are proposing to amend this definition to delete the phrase "original submission of the notice" and replace it with "notice" to allow for subsequent OCC requests for additional information.
+While § 163.555 does not include a specific definition of this term for a Federal savings association, the term "technically complete notice" as defined in the bank rule is generally consistent with the content requirements in § 163.570 and the procedures in § 163.575 governing review of a notice for completeness.
+The final rule amends this definition to delete the phrase "original submission of the notice" and replace it with "notice" to allow for subsequent OCC requests for additional information.
+We did not receive any comments on this

 Redesignated § 5.51(c)(6) defines the term "technically complete notice date" to mean the date on which the OCC has received a technically complete notice for a national bank or Federal savings association.
 A Federal savings association should be aware of this definition because it triggers the 90-day time period for OCC review and decision discussed below.
+We did not receive any comments on this change.

-"Troubled condition" is defined in §5.51(c)(6) for a national bank and in §163.555 for a Federal savings association.
+"Troubled condition" is defined in § 5.51(c)(6) for a national bank and in § 163.555 for a Federal savings association.
 The definitions are substantially similar, and we believe the definition of troubled condition for a national bank encompasses all of the actions included in the definition for a Federal savings association.
 However, § 5.51(c)(6) provides that a national bank may be designated in troubled condition based on information obtained as a result of an examination, while § 163.555 provides that a Federal savings association may be designated in troubled condition based on information available to the OCC.
 The language in § 163.555 is broader and thus provides the OCC with greater ability to ensure the safety and soundness of the institutions we supervise.
-Accordingly, we propose to amend § 5.51(c)(6) by redesignating it § 5.51(c)(7) and by deleting the phrase "as a result of an examination" and replacing it with the phrase "based on information pertaining to such national bank or Federal savings association.'
+Accordingly, the final rule amends § 5.51(c)(6) by redesignating it § 5.51(c)(7) and by deleting the phrase 'as a result of an examination'' and replacing it with the phrase "based on information pertaining to such national bank or Federal savings association."
+We did not receive any comments on this change.